pinkrainbow1977/notes/README.md

 ## Description

-Simple Notes application , Notes lets you create, edit and delete note.
+Simple Notes application with Reshuffle Identity, Notes lets you create, edit and delete note for each signed in user.
 This app have a friendly user experience with instant visual updates that connected to a backend code and real time db.
 Build with React and Reshuffle platform.